 Pictorial History Of Cordell Vail's Military Experiences in 1968-1972

 Cordell Vail and Janice Richmond were going to get married on June 13th 1968, in Room 13 of the Salt Lake Temple by Elder Harold B. Lee because we knew he would be the next president of the church.
 But I got drafted so had to move the date up.
-We got married 28th of May 1968 in the Salt Lake Temple by Elder Legrand Ricahrds because Elder Lee was out of town.
+We got married 28th of May 1968 in the Salt Lake Temple by Elder LeGrand Richards because Elder Lee was out of town.

 Everyone got that famous hair cut when they entered Basic Training.
 E2 Vail got his at Ft.
 Bliss Texas, June 1968